 In my family, we lovingly refer to Germany as the ‘land of sausage’.
 Beyond the simple Frankfurter and Bockwurst there is a whole world of different types of meaty goodness to explore.
-When I visited my friend Linda in Berlin last year she took me to a big supermarket and I counted no less than three aisles solely devoted to sausages and cold meats!
+On a recent trip to a big supermarket, I counted no less than three aisles solely devoted to sausages and cold meats!
 So it’s no surprise that this love for meat is also reflected in language, particularly in idiomatic expressions.

 Here’s a list of my favourite sausage-related German idioms: